The Domestication and Breeding of Rats

 Current Laboratory Strains

-Laboratory rats have long been bred to be cookie-cutter animals, that is animals whose genetic backgrounds are so similar that they are for all intent and purposes, more or less the same animal.
+Laboratory rats have long been bred to be cookie-cutter animals, that is, animals whose genetic backgrounds are so similar that they are more or less the same animal for all intent and purposes.
 This is important for studies as it greatly reduces the contaminating factors that may give flaws to a study.
-In order to achieve this goal laboratories first bred albinos sister to brother for at least 300 generations.
-The result was stock that were 99.9% genetically the same, natural cloning without the use of high technology!
+In order to achieve this goal, laboratories first bred albinos sister to brother for at least 300 generations.
+The result was stock that was 99.9% genetically the same, natural cloning without the use of high technology!

 The Future of the Domestic Rat

 Rats seem to be really catching on worldwide, and more breeders are concentrating on these little creatures than ever before.
 New markings and colors appear every day as breeders tinker with triple, quadruple, and sometimes quintuple recessive genes.
 Breeders are creating the rat types they want with the colors and markings they set forth to cross.
 This takes a concentrated and immense effort on their part.